 Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

-Her story, like so many, sits at the tension point between two powerful forces many women gaining weight in midlife grapple with: the desire for self-control and the need for self-acceptance.
+Her story, like those of so many, sits at the tension point between two forces many women gaining weight in midlife grapple with - the drive for more self-control and the quiet longing for self-acceptance.

 In this blog, I explore why the way women connect with their changing bodies matters - not just for their health, but for their emotional wellbeing.